 - Georgetown University School of Medicine, 2002

-- University of Michigan Health System, Urology, MI, 2008
+- University of Michigan Health System, Urology, 2008

 - American Urological Association